“SLURP, SLURP!” That was the sound all around us.

 Fear not.
 It’s the fork furthest from your plate.

-In Thai culture, the fork is not used to shovel food in your mouth.
-In fact, it never goes in your mouth, or rarely goes in your mouth.
-Instead, the spoon is the main utensil and it’s usually held in your right hand while the fork is used like a rake to push food from your plate onto your spoon.
+In Thai culture, the fork rarely goes in your mouth.
+The spoon is the main utensil, usually held in your right hand while the fork is used like a rake to push food from your plate onto your spoon.
+In other words, you use your fork as you would a knife.

-As far as knives go, Thai dishes are usually already in bite size pieces or easy to cut with a fork, such as fish so you usually won’t find or need a knife at a Thai table.
+As far as knives go, Thai dishes are usually already cut into bite-size pieces or easy to cut with a fork, such as fish so you don’t really need a knife at a Thai table.

 Chopsticks are usually for stand-alone noodle dishes in Thailand, not for rice dishes.

-In the northern provinces of Thailand, where sticky rice is predominantly served, you can use your fingers.
+In the northern provinces of Thailand, where sticky rice is predominantly served, you can just eat with your fingers.
 Simply take a clump of rice in your hand and compress it with your fingers using it to pick up food and sauces.

 During the Renaissance period in Europe, there were no forks.
 The custom of using forks began in Italy but it took a while for it to catch on.
 Forks were initially viewed almost to a fault as excessively refined.
 In the case of men, it was even considered a sign of effeminacy.
 Even then, only the wealthy could afford them throughout the 17th century.